GRIPS-code/MT_CKD/README.md

 `tests` directory.

 # Python version
-A work-in-progess python version is begin attempted.
+A work-in-progess python version is being attempted.
 To install the python package, run the following in the base of the repository.

 ```bash